jesse-gallagher/xpages-runtime/README.md

 * Similarly, it's best to avoid Domino-specific components in general, such as `xp:dominoDocument` and `xp:dominoView`.
 Though they can be made to work, it's asking for trouble.
 * All extensions (such as `XspLibrary` implementations) must be declared using the `META-INF/services` method and not `plugin.xml`.
 An extension of type `com.ibm.commons.Extension` can be directly translated by taking the `type` and making a file of that name in the services directory, containing a list of newline-separated class names.
 * Similarly, this runtime will not recognize servlets declared via the [Equinox servlet extension point](https://www.eclipse.org/equinox/server/http_in_equinox.php) and must be registered either using the `@WebServlet` annotation or in the app's web.xml.
 * Any OSGi Activator classes will not be activated by default, and must instead be explicitly registered.
 This can be done by registering a service class to `org.openntf.xpages.runtime.osgi.ActivatorNameProvider` implementing the interface of the same name and returning a list of Activator classes to instantiate.
-These classes are expected to have a public static property named `instance` that will be set to the created instance.
+These Activator classes are expected to have a public static property named `instance` that will be set to the created instance.
 * Unlike an NSF-hosted XPages application, these apps are not running inside a `com.ibm.designer.runtime.domino.adapter.ComponentModule` and so not all normal capabilities are available.
 * The XPages servlet is mapped to "*" to allow for URLs like `/foo.xsp/bar/baz`.